iterative/dvc.org/content/docs/start/index.md

 ## Get Started with DVC
 -->

-Assuming DVC is already [installed](/doc/install), let's initialize it by running `dvc init` inside a Git project:
+Before we begin, let's prepare a project for this guide

 <details>